vkoukis/circuit-explorers/docs/adv-ohm/adv-ohm.md

    :::

 1. Set your multimeter to **Ω - 200** or a similar range.
 This means it can measure resistors up to `200Ω`.
-Take an 150Ω resistor and measure it, what value does the multimeter show?
+Take a 150Ω resistor and measure it, what value does the multimeter show?
 Why is it not exactly 150Ω?

    :::{admonition} Answer